zulip/zulip/docs/tutorials/life-of-a-request.md

 Our example is a REST API endpoint.
 It's a PUT to `/users`.

-With the exception of incoming webhooks (which we do not usually control the format of), legacy endpoints, and logged-out endpoints, Zulip uses REST for its API.
+With the exception of incoming webhooks (which we do not usually control the format of) and logged-out endpoints, Zulip uses REST for its API.
 This means that we use:

 - POST for creating something new where we don't have a unique